Code-Institute-Submissions/NathRayner-Project1/README.md

 - branch - main, /(root)
 - deployed

+#### Future Plans

+I plan in the future to make the nav bar smaller on the md/sm devices, at the moment it's quite chunky but I ran out of time to fix this.
+I feel that it's just a small issue at the moment and isn't breaking, just a bit unsightly.

+I plan to have all images to have a water mark and for all of them to be smaller and expand when clicked on.
+These images with then have a description and cost to download or buy the rights of.
+These images will then be purchasable for use.

 Code written:

 Some of the code written in this project is borrowed from a lesson via Code Institute - the git repository can be found here "https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4"